DHS Issues New E-Verify Guidance for Employers to Identify Revoked Work Permits: What You Must Know

 Imagine one of your most reliable employees suddenly loses their right to work, and the only warning you receive is a line item on a government notification that you didn’t know to look for.
 This isn’t a hypothetical scenario—it’s the new reality for thousands of U.S. employers following a major immigration policy shift.

 The Department of Homeland Security (DHS) has rolled out a new E-Verify feature that directly impacts how you manage your workforce, and failing to understand it could put your business at serious risk.
-As a business immigration attorney who has guided countless companies through complex compliance issues, I've seen how sudden policy shifts can sow chaos.
+This change primarily affects individuals paroled into the U.S. under humanitarian parole programs—affected individuals who were granted temporary entry and work authorization.
+DHS has the authority to terminate parole for these individuals, and such decisions are often made on a case-by-case basis.
+When DHS exercises this authority, it can result in EAD revocations, removing work authorization and requiring employers to monitor employee eligibility more closely.
+As a business immigration attorney who has guided countless companies through complex compliance issues, I’ve seen how sudden policy shifts can sow chaos.
 Let’s break down what this new E-Verify update means for your business and how to navigate it correctly.

 What's Happening and Why?
 The Policy Shift Behind the Alert

 The catalyst for this change was a U.S. Supreme Court decision on May 30, 2025, which allowed DHS to move forward with terminating the parole programs for individuals from Cuba, Haiti, Nicaragua, and Venezuela (CHNV).
 This decision affects a staggering number of people—approximately 532,000 individuals who had been granted parole and the ability to work in the United States.
-Following the court's decision, DHS began sending termination notices directly to these individuals, revoking their parole and their Employment Authorization Documents (EADs), more commonly known as work permits.
+Following the court’s decision, DHS began sending termination notices directly to these individuals, revoking their parole and their employment authorization document (EAD), more commonly known as a work permit.
+The employment authorization document EAD is the official document being revoked in these cases.
+DHS has also issued revocation guidance for employers, outlining the steps they must take to handle these changes, including how to reverify employment authorization and comply with Form I-9 requirements.

 A critical detail for employers is that DHS is not notifying businesses directly when an employee’s work permit is revoked.
 The responsibility falls squarely on the employer to proactively identify these workers through the federal E-Verify system.